Skip to content

 The Ideal Material: PTFE vs PEEK for Lantern Rings

-Choosing the right material includes several considerations:
+Choosing the suitable material includes several considerations:

 • Will the system operate in a water-tight or air-tight environment?